silveron19/price-mind/README.md

 # price-mind
-This is a website to store goods along with their prices.
+This is a website to list items along with their prices.
 This website is useful for people who want to save by comparing past purchases with current or future situations.

 ## Stack